 10 Amazing Facts About Harriet Beecher Stowe

-Over 41 issues, Harriet Beecher Stowe’s novel Uncle Tom's Cabin was published as a serial in the abolitionist newspaper The National Era, the first installment on June 5, 1851.
-It was first followed by a only small group but its audience steadily grew as the story unfolded.
+Over 41 issues, Harriet Beecher Stowe’s novel Uncle Tom's Cabin was published as a serial in the abolitionist newspaper The National Era, beginning on June 5, 1851.
+At first, few readers followed the story, but its audience steadily grew as the drama unfolded.

 “Wherever I went among the friends of the Era, I found Uncle Tom’s Cabin a theme for admiring remark,” journalist and social critic Grace Greenwood wrote in a travelogue published in the Era. “[E]verywhere I went, I saw it read with pleasant smiles and irrepressible tears.’”
-The story was discussed in other abolitionist publications, such as Frederick Douglass’s Paper, and helped sell $2 annual subscriptions to the Era.
+The story was discussed in other abolitionist publications, such as Frederick Douglass’s newspaper The North Star, and helped sell $2 annual subscriptions to the Era.

 The popularity of Uncle Tom’s Cabin exploded once it was made available in a more accessible format.
 Some publishers claim the book edition is the second best-selling title of the 19th century, after the Bible.

 1. Harriet Beecher Stowe's father and all seven of her brothers were ministers.